gitronald/google-exposure-engagement/README.md

 ---
 ## Getting Started

-The datasets needed to run this code are included in this repository, and are
+The datasets needed to run this code are included in this repository and are
 documented in the [Datasets](#datasets) section below.
 These datasets are also
 available on Dataverse (https://doi.org/10.7910/DVN/WANAX3).